docker/compose/README.md

 #### run

-Run a one-off command for a service.
-E.g.:
+Run a one-off command on a service.

+For example:

     $ fig run web python manage.py shell